 If you are in the vicinity of Rome, you will not need to use buses or the metro- put on your best walking shoes and everything is within distance, you will be surprised at how close everything actually is!
 If however, you're taking a trip a little further out, hop on the metro for €1.50 per journey!
 Cheap as chips!

 The best thing about Rome is that a lot of the major sites cost nothing!
 And the ones that do require a fee, can be reduced if you have an EU passport.
-Here are the top 6;
+Here are my top 6 sights for Rome on a budget;

 Free!
 Doesn't cost a penny to view this wonderful building.
-Once you're finished you can walk to Piazza Nova to sit by the fountains and indulge in some famous gelato!
+Once you're finished you can walk to Piazza Nova to sit by the fountains and indulge in some famous gelato, which is cheap.

 These are quite expensive unless you are a student!
 Full price is € 16,00 and reduced price is € 8,00.
-If this is something you are interested in, then it is definitely worth an investment!
+If this is something you are interested in, then it is definitely worth an investment.
 For us, it wasn't worth the money and we were quite satisfied with what we had already seen.
+But I do here it is beautiful, and it can be included in some package tours which are listed below.

 TOP TIP- On the last Sunday of every month, it is FREE to visit the Museums from 9am to 12.30pm!
 So check your calendar and take advantage.